Whitney Williams

-Whitney Williams (born 1970/1971) is an American businesswoman and political candidate.
+Whitney Williams (born 1970/1971) is an American businesswoman and former political candidate.
+She is CEO and Founder of williamsworks and Full Glow Creative.
 In October 2019, Williams announced her candidacy for the 2020 Montana gubernatorial election, but she was defeated in the Democratic primary.

 Early life and education

 Williams is a sixth-generation Montana native.
 She is the daughter of the former Montana Senate majority leader Carol Williams and former congressman Pat Williams.
 The Washington Post has called the Williams family the "first family of Montana politics."

 Williams earned a Bachelor of Arts degree from the University of Montana, where she studied political science, forestry and Native American studies.

 Career

+Williams runs the social impact firm williamsworks as well as the creative studio Full Glow Creative.
+Through her work with Full Glow, Williams has acted as an Executive Producer for the major motion picture Kiss of the Spider Woman (2025), and as an Executive Producer of COLECTIVO, produced in partnership with The Miranda Family and Tribeca.
+She also served as a producer for the revival of the Broadway classic GYPSY, starring Audra McDonald as Rose.

-Williams worked in the Clinton administration, first as an intern, and then as travel director for first lady Hillary Clinton.
+Williams previously worked in the Clinton administration, first as an intern, and then as travel director for first lady Hillary Clinton.
 Williams later served as Washington State finance cochairman for Hillary Clinton's 2008 presidential campaign.

 In 2001, she joined Casey Family Programs and helped establish the $600 million Marguerite Casey Foundation.
 Since 2003, Williams has served as founder and CEO of williamsworks, a Montana-based consultancy agency.
 The firm has provided strategic services to nonprofit, philanthropic and corporate clients including Toms Shoes, the Bill & Melinda Gates Foundation, Nike Foundation, the Wikimedia Foundation and Thorn.

 Williams is a member of the Council on Foreign Relations.